 Polar bears walking into cities, whales swimming into London, coyotes colonizing Chicago, and manatees venturing up canals in Delaware are just a few in a sequence of animals that have lately been turning up in places they don’t belong.
 While some of these bizarre happenings can be attributed to increased urbanization, habitat destruction, and even just wanderlust on the part of individual animals, scientists are increasingly citing climate change as a major factor.

 Rising temperatures, melting ice, and shifting ocean currents brought on by global warming are responsible for the displacement of more and more animal species.
 Changing climate can become too extreme for some animals and drive them into new territories.
 Displaced animals are now turning up in places they were never previously seen.
-For instance, Asian tiger mosquitoes have spread across the southern United States and are expected to expand further north in coming years.

 In 2010, a gray whale was spotted off the coast of Israel in the Mediterranean Sea, despite the species being naturally found in the Pacific Ocean.
 A number of other marine species have also been straying, as evidenced by seabirds — possibly following the migration of their food source — switching oceans in recent years.
 The Northern gannet has been repeatedly spotted in California while the auk — a Pacific diving bird — has been sighted in the Atlantic.
 Scientists now believe that this perplexing and intensifying trend is yet another unforeseen consequence of climate change.
 Melting ice in the Arctic may be opening passageways for marine animals to cross into territories they don’t belong in, resulting in a range of knock-on effects to their ecosystems.

 The authors of a paper on the topic warn that this displacement has the potential to dramatically alter food web dynamics.
 They list dozens of species seen drifting lately, including beluga whales, ringed seals, Atlantic white-sided dolphins.
-By shrinking animals’ natural habitats, climate change can also cause other species to move in to new territories and compete with local animals for limited resources.
+By shrinking animals’ natural habitats, climate change can also cause other species to move into new territories and compete with local animals for limited resources.
 Drawing from past faunal exchanges, the study’s authors warn that this could involve new species outcompeting native animals, putting them at severe risk of extinction.
-Killer whales, for instance, have been expanding their range into the “ice-free areas of Hudson Bay” where they are now preying on beluga whales, narwhals and four species of seal previously safe from them.
+Killer whales, for instance, have been expanding their range into the “ice-free areas of Hudson Bay” where they are now preying on beluga whales, narwhals, and four species of seal previously safe from them.
 Other risks involve genetic changes, with migrating populations interbreeding and resulting in sometimes harmful hybridization.

 Clearly, anthropogenic climate change is wreaking havoc on our planet’s ecosystems in manners we’re just beginning to notice and the mass displacement of species represents another far-reaching threat to our planet’s ecosystems.
 While countless species are concerned by this, here are five of the many animals suffering from displacement due to climate change.